microsoft/semantic-kernel/dotnet/samples/GettingStartedWithProcesses/README.md

 - When new user fraud detection fails
 - When a new account was created successfully after passing all checks and creation steps

-When using SK Event subscribers, specific process events when trigged will emit the event data externally to any subscribers linked to specific events.
+When using SK Event subscribers, specific process events when triggered will emit the event data externally to any subscribers linked to specific events.

 ```mermaid